IinjyI/Cipher-Wheel/README.md

     + Press `D` then enter a key, press enter and start typing the text to decrypt.
   - `Start processing`:
     + Embed `@` to the end of your text so that the program can start text processing.
+  - Note:
+    + You will find the processed text in output.txt file

 #### [More about cipher wheel](https://en.wikipedia.org/wiki/Cipher_disk)